What we do

 Through this program, families & youth held down by society and the courts will transform into the leaders of their communities.
 In their work assisting others with similar experiences, they will be empowered to take charge of their own lives and fight to make their dreams, and their hopes for themselves and their communities, a reality.

 Vision“Ubuntu” is a South African word that means “I am because we are.”
-In other words, we become our fullest selves through our investment in our communities, our kin, and our children.
+In other words, we become our fullest selves through our investment in our communities, our families, and our children.
 At Ubuntu, we believe that we need to work together as a community to support families and children, create economically sustainable solutions, promote education, innovation, and creativity, and foster transformational justice.
-We work toward these goals through a philosophy rooted in the 7 Principles of Kwanzaa, which ground our approach in unity, self-determination, collective work, responsibility, purpose, and creativity.
+We ground our approach in unity, self-determination, collective work, responsibility, purpose, and creativity.

 Ubuntu is a village that connects young people and families to resources as well as a space to reflect and to grow.
 Together, we work toward imagining and creating a world in which all children are empowered to pursue their goals and all families have the economic resources to support them.
 Through tackling issues like juvenile justice, mass incarceration, racism, unemployment, trauma, joblessness, individualism, and divisiveness, we work toward more just and equitable solutions that enable people confronted with multiple oppressions to overcome them in unity.